MohamedAshik14-blip/SOA_CA-1/README.md

 Project Overview

-Weather & Trip Planner is a Blazor Web Application built in C# for the SD4 SOA module.
+Weather & Trip Planner is a Blazor Web Application built in C#.
 It allows users to:

 	•	Search for countries and cities info